 Luis A. Ferre Science Park: An Eclectic Collection

-Oct 2013- Currently the park is closed for restoration.
+Feb 2015- Currently the park is closed for restoration.
 I will post when it has reopened.
-Should be sometime in Summer, 2014.
+Should be sometime in Summer, 2015 MAYBE.
 The Art Museum inside the park is open (and free) to visit during restoration.

 I had read a number of things about the Luis A. Ferré Science Park (Parque de las Ciencias Luís A. Ferré in Spanish) on-line and in magazines.
 I had driven past it numerous times, each time thinking "I really should stop in there and check it out".
 Well, we finally took the time the other day to spend some time at the "park".